NosferatuJoe/Racepack-Novakiller/README.md

 ## What does this package do? - And what does it contain?
-Installing this package on to your server will add 3 new races to your Warcraft-Source server.
+Installing this package on to your server will add 4 new races to your Warcraft-Source server.
-All of the 3 races are remastered/reworked versions of Novakiller's races.
+All of the 4 races are remastered/reworked versions of Novakiller's races.

 **List of races:**
 - Hybrid
+- Marine Class
 - Protoss Carrier
 - Warrior